 Hitler privately called Heydrich stupid for his carelessness.
-He condemned him on his careless behaviour of driving down the streets in open cars and unarmored vehicles.
+He condemned him for his careless behaviour of driving down the streets in open cars and unarmored vehicles.
 Hitler stated that in the end, Heydrich was responsible for his own death.

 26) The brutal aftermath of his death.

 Hitler was furious at the Czech people.
 After an investigation, intelligence agencies erroneously linked the assailants to the towns of Lidice and Ležáky.
-Hitler subsequently ordered for radical reprisals by killing all the males over the age of 16 in the villages and sending the women to concentration camps.
+Hitler subsequently ordered radical reprisals by killing all the males over the age of 16 in the villages and sending the women to concentration camps.